kaiguy23/yahoo_basketball_stats/README.md

 For our purposes, the Homepage URL and Redirect URI(s) do not matter, but Redirect URI(s) is required.
 You can simply put your local host as the Redirect URI (https://localhost:8001).

+Select confidential client.

 When you create the app, there will be a Client ID  (Consumer Key) and Client Secret (Consumer Secret) listed.
-Create a json or yaml file with these values.
+DO NOT copy the App ID.
+Create a json file titled yahoo_oauth.json:

 ```json
 {